 Recycled Insulation Products

-Styrofoam – Walls and Ceiling
+Styrofoam – walls and ceiling

-Styrofoam is one of the best products to use for inexpensive insulation.
-You’ll often find it used to keep refrigerated materials or packages cold, but it works just as well for keeping an outdoor shed warm.
-Reuse styrofoam received in shipping materials to help insulate the shed.
+Reuse the styrofoam received in shipping materials to help insulate the shed.
 Simply apply sheets of foam to the walls of the shed using glue or tape for application and a utility knife to achieve the desired size for the wall or ceiling in question.

-Cardboard – Walls and Ceiling
+Cardboard – walls and ceiling

-Those old shipping boxes bunched up in the shed can do more than take up storage space.
-Cardboard has poor thermal conduction, making it optimal for cheap insulation.
 Simply flatten the boxes to create cardboard sheets, and carefully stack them together into a thick layer of insulation.
 Slide the cardboard sheets between the walls or roof of the shed if accessible; if not, fix the sheets to the interior walls of the shed using glue or tape.
-Cardboard is prone to water damage, therefore, waterproofing the walls first is a must.

-Bubble Wrap – Walls or Ceiling
+Bubble wrap – walls or ceiling

-Bubble wrap works wonderfully as an inexpensive, temporary insulation source for a shed.
-The air bubbles do lose volume over time, so you’ll need to replace them every few months or so.
-But, applying bubble wrap as an insulate takes only a few hours – just slide the wrap between the walls of the shed into a dense layer of overlapping wrap.
+But, applying bubble wrap as an insulator takes only a few hours – just slide the wrap between the walls of the shed into a dense layer of overlapping wrap.
 For the ceiling, use double-sided tape or glue to adhere the bubble wrap to the surface.

 If windows make waterproofing the shed difficult, go to the kitchen and grab the plastic stretch wrap.
 Apply a layer or two of the plastic to cover the windows.
 This helps keep water and cold air out of the cracks in the window.

-Rugs and Blankets – Floors
+Rugs and blankets – floors

 All Natural Insulation Products